Connect with others who understand.

 Self-Injection Support

 Self-injection may be better if you have support — from both doctors and peers.
-A study tracked more than 2,200 people taking adalimumab for an autoimmune condition, half of whom joined a treatment-specific patient-support group (PSP).
-More PSP participants than nonparticipants took their adalimumab as directed in the first year, reported better management of their condition, and went to the hospital for their HS fewer times.
+A study tracked more than 2,200 people taking adalimumab for an autoimmune condition, including skin conditions such as HS.
+Half of the participants joined a treatment-specific patient-support group (PSP).
+More PSP participants than nonparticipants took their adalimumab as directed in the first year, reported better management of their condition, and went to the hospital fewer times.

 Find Your Team

-On myHSteam, the social network for people with HS and their loved ones, more than 26,000 members come together to ask questions, give advice, and share their stories with others who understand life with hidradenitis suppurativa.
+On myHSteam, the social network for people with hidradenitis suppurativa and their loved ones, more than 44,000 members come together to ask questions, give advice, and share their stories with others who understand life with HS.

 How do you cope with your fear of injections?
-Do you have any advice for getting used to self-injections?
-Join the conversation in the comments below or post on your Activities page.
+Do you have advice for getting used to self-injections?
+Join the conversation in the comments below, or post on your Activities page.

 References